sdncoder/sdncoder.github.io/wiki/color_science.md

 * CinemaDNG RAW and setup in Resolv with RAW tab to be linear in output with P3D60 (wide color gamut) and Linear.

 * ARRI LogC -

+* if you use Log it is no longer RAW.
+RAW files have linear signal by definition.